Dear you, dear me, dear us,

 There are news outlets that will tell you to be afraid, people whose livelihoods depend on your fear.
 They will tell us not to get too close to each other, because they know that when you can see close up, everything changes.
 They’ll tell you that people who don’t look like you or worship the same way you do are out to get you, and who knows if they are lurking around the next corner waiting for an opportunity to attack?

 What you're not likely to hear on the news is that the actual chances of being killed by a refugee is 1 in 3.64 billion, and the chances of being killed by an illegal immigrant is, according to the CATO Institute, an astronomical 1 in 10.9 billion.
-It is absolutely worth noting that the overwhelming majority of these attacks are carried out by white men who have been radicalized -- not by some foreign religious tradition, but by fantasies of power and xenophobia common enough to call garden variety.
+It is absolutely worth noting that the overwhelming majority of these shootings are carried out by white men who have been radicalized—not by some foreign religious tradition, but by fantasies of power and xenophobia common enough to call garden variety.
 In addition, despite the fact that multiple marginalized groups are in favor of stronger gun control laws, an overwhelming majority of white evangelicals remain defiant in their opposition.

 The survivors of Parkland are receiving death threats because they are leading the way and unashamedly standing up for what they and so many others believe.